Mixture of Linear Models Co-supervised by Deep Neural Networks: Introduction

 \subsection{Overview of Our Approach}

 One natural idea to explain a complex model is to view the decision as a composite of decisions made by different functions in different regions of the input space.
 Explanation of the overall model consists of two parts: to explain how the partition of the input space is formed, and to explain the prediction in each region.
 This idea points to the construction of a mixture model in which every component is a linear model, which is called the {\em mixture of linear models} (MLM).
 Although a linear model is not necessarily always easy to explain, relatively speaking, it is explainable, and via LASSO-type sparsity penalty \citep{tibshirani1996regression} it can be made increasingly more explainable.
-Moreover, well-studied hypothesis testing can be applied to validate the model.

 The main technical hurdle is to find a suitable partition of the instances such that component-wise linear models can be estimated.
-The challenge faced here is in stark contrast to that for building generative mixture models, e.g., Gaussian mixture models (GMM), where the proximity of the independent variables themselves roughly determines the grouping of instances into components.
+The challenge faced here is in stark contrast to that for building generative mixture models, {\it e.g.}, Gaussian mixture models (GMM), where the proximity of the independent variables themselves roughly determines the grouping of instances into components.
 The same approach of forming components is a poor choice for building a mixture of discriminative models.
-The similarity between the instances is no longer measured by the proximity of the independent variables but by the proximity of the relationships between the dependent variable ($Y$) and the independent variables ($X$).
-However, the dependence between $Y$ and $X$ cannot be adequately captured by the observation of one instance.
+The similarity between the instances is no longer measured by the proximity of the independent variables but by the proximity of the relationships between the dependent variable ($Y$) and the independent variables ($X$). {\revision As a related approach, cluster-weighted modeling (CWM) \citep{gershenfeld1997nonlinear, ingrassia2012local} takes into account the joint distribution of $X$ and $Y$ when creating a generative mixture model.
+However, in CWM, the grouping of $X$ and the estimation of local models are treated separately.
+We will compare the performance of CWM and MLM in the experiments.}

+The dependence between $Y$ and $X$ cannot be adequately captured by the observation of one instance.
 In the case of moderate to high dimensions, it is also impractical to estimate the discriminative function, $\hat{Y}=f(X)$, based on nearby points.
 Our key idea is to use the DNN model as an approximation of the theoretically optimal prediction function, which is employed to guide the partition of the instances.
 We also propose to use visualization based on GMM and decision tree to interpret the partition of the instances, which is crucial for obtaining interpretation in a global sense.